UNH's Commitment to Diversity

-The Career and Professional Success (CaPS) team, joining with the Affirmative Action and Equity Office (AA&EO), is committed to supporting and responding to concerns of discriminatory harassment, sexual violence and/or sexual harassment, bias, hate crimes, bullying or retaliation.
+The Career and Professional Success (CaPS) team, joining with the Civil Rights & Equity Office, is committed to supporting and responding to concerns of discriminatory harassment, sexual violence and/or sexual harassment, bias, hate crimes, bullying or retaliation.
 If you as a student or alumni have experienced or think you may have experienced any form of such conduct, please report the incident to UNH’s Affirmative Action and Equity Office here and/or contact the Career and Professional Success team at email@example.com, (603) 862-2070, or reach out directly to a trusted member of the CaPS team.
 Together, AA&EO and CaPS will work with you to address the matter and offer the support you may need.

 Employer Diversity & Inclusion Champion Program

 This program recognizes employer partners who demonstrate the utmost devotion to social justice and equality through tangible actions.
 With this recognition, students can easily search, identify, and connect with organizations committed to making progress on this criteria.

 To see the detailed evaluation criteria Career and Professional Success uses to assess employer applications, visit: unhcaps.info/employerdei